spamlab-iee/os/docs/tutorial.rst

     :align:   center

 Most plot options for the Projection plot tab on the main window are located on this first tab, with the exception of contour plots.
-Try to change some options, as the color and size of the poles on the top left group, disable the pole and great circle of the first and second eigenvectors and change the color of the pole and great circle of the third eigenvector.
-If you click ``OK`` the changes will be accepted and the dialog will close, but if instead you click ``Apply`` the dialog  will be kept open.
+Try changing some options, such as color and size of poles (on the top left), while disabling poles and great circles of the first and second eigenvectors, and change the color of the pole and great circle of the third eigenvector.
+If you click ``OK`` the changes will be accepted and the dialog will close, but if you click ``Apply`` instead, the dialog will remain open.

 You can keep the dialog open and still interact with OpenStereo, even opening the properties dialog  of multiple items.
 Press apply and see the changes on